organicmaps/organicmaps.github.io/content/faq/map-15-edits-upload.md

 ---
-title: "F.A.Q. - How to use map"
+title: How edits are uploaded on OpenStreetMaps.org, how conflicts are resolved?
 description: "Frequently asked questions for Organic Maps application"

 taxonomies:
   faq: ["Map"]

 extra:
-  question: How edits are uploaded on OpenStreetMaps.org, how conflicts are resolved?
   order: 150
 ---